neil-power-hs/aws-lambda-sample/README.md

 a.
 In the `terraform/deployments.tf` file, uncomment the contents of the file.

-There are two blocks in this file, one is the gateway deployment and the other is the permission for API Gateway to invoke the given Lamdba alias.
+There are two blocks in this file, one is the gateway deployment and the other is the permission for API Gateway to invoke the given Lambda alias.

+The first block is used to expose the Lambdas alias through a specified request url path.

+The second is to allow your lambda function to be invoked through calls from API Gateway.

 b. `cd` into the `terraform` directory